Miele Triflex HX1 Review

 The Triflex HX1’s upright configuration is the most ergonomic mode.
 Its handle position is ideal for upright use, with the motor at the lower end.

-This combination of factors lightens up the load on top.
+This combination of factors lightens the load on top.

-However, using it in its stick vacuum configuration will increase the handle weight, and it won’t stand independently.
+However, using it in its stick vacuum configuration will increase the handle weight, and it won’t stand on its own.

 You’ll use it as a stick vacuum for only two reasons.

-The first reason is if you need to clean under furniture.
+The first reason is that you need to clean under furniture.
 Relocating the dustbin towards the handle removes a significant roadblock, enabling it to go further.

 Miele Triflex deep under furniture

-And the second reason is if you’ll rely on it as a handheld extensively, since transitioning from stick to handheld is more straightforward in this form.
+And the second reason is that you’ll rely on it as a handheld extensively, since transitioning from stick to handheld is more straightforward in this form.

-How long with the Miele Triflex HX1 run?
+How long will the Miele Triflex HX1 run?

-Miele utilizes a VART Li-ion battery rated at 2500 milliamps with a claimed run time of 60 minutes.
+Miele uses a VART Li-ion battery rated at 2500 mAh with a claimed runtime of 60 minutes.

 But please note that it is with the non-powered tool attached.

-With the main nozzle, it only lasted 30 minutes in the lowest setting.
+With the main nozzle, it lasted only 30 minutes on the lowest setting.

 BatteryLowMidMax